lducas/mBKZ/README.md

 # Module-BKZ
-Artefact for the paper _Predicting Module-Lattice Reduction_ by Léo Ducas, Lynn Engelberts and Paola de Perthuis.
+Artifact for the paper _Predicting Module-Lattice Reduction_ by Léo Ducas, Lynn Engelberts and Paola de Perthuis.

 This paper is accepted for publication in ASIACRYPT 2025, with the full version available on the IACR Cryptology ePrint Archive: https://eprint.iacr.org/2025/1904.